 This means that you will be able to see notes from your appointments, as well as test results and any letters that are saved on your records.
 This only applies to records from your doctor (GP), not from hospitals or other specialists.
-You will only be able to see information from [insert date that your practice will make the change].
+You will only be able to see information from 1 October 2023.
 For most people, access will be automatic, and you won't need to do anything.